 5 Quick Hacks

-- Make a list of your favourite baddies or antagonists — next to each name write down one or two characters traits that you remember about them.
+Make a list of your favourite baddies or antagonists — next to each name write down one or two character traits that you remember about them.

 Pin it, quote it, believe it:

 ‘Genre is a powerful but dangerous lens.
 It both clarifies and limits.
 The writer must be careful not to see life in the stereotyped form — but to look at life with all the possibilities of genre in mind.’ — Donald Murray